fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

 The fee is described as a recommendation because there is no enforcement that transactions pay (at least) this fee to be included a la EIP-1559.
-The validators will be unaware of this system and continue processing transactions like normal.
+The validators will be unaware of this system and continue processing transactions as they do today.

 The defining benefits of this approach compared to a protocol-enforced base fee
 are:
 1.  blocks can be maximally packed at all times and

 2.  there is no additional overhead from tracking a base fee on the protocol;
     only RPC nodes (already responsible for responding to these requests) must maintain the "cache."

 ## Detailed Design

 ### RPC Processing Requests

-When an RPC node receives a `getPriorityFee` request, it: - checks the cache for all the accounts in the accounts list attached. - if none of the accounts in the list are in the cache, it returns the recommended global priority fee. - if one or more of the accounts in the list are in the cache, it returns the recommended fee for the most expensive account (should also be the most congested).
+When an RPC node receives a `getPriorityFee` request, it:
+-  checks the cache for all the accounts in the accounts list attached.
+-  if none of the accounts in the list are in the cache, it returns the recommended global priority fee.
+-  if one or more of the accounts in the list are in the cache, it returns the recommended fee for the most expensive account (should also be the most congested).

 ### The cache